What Does a Pet Funeral Look Like? A Guide for Families

 What Reverent Coast® Is (and Isn't)

-We’re an aftercare provider, performing water-based cremation for pets across Mobile and Baldwin Counties.
-Our role sits between the moment of goodbye and the act of remembrance.
+We're an aftercare provider, performing private water cremation for pets across Mobile and Baldwin County.
+Our role sits between the moment of goodbye and the return of your pet's remains.

-We take care of your pet’s body with integrity and respect — privately, by hand, through water cremation — and return their ashes to you in a simple, beautiful urn or keepsake of your choice.
+Each pet is cared for individually, by hand, through water cremation — and their remains are returned in a complimentary urn or keepsake of your choice.

 The Gulf Coast’s first water-based pet aftercare service

-Every post on the Reverent Coast blog is written and curated by our small editorial team — designers, writers, and care professionals working alongside Dr. Lydia Weber to share what compassionate, eco-conscious pet aftercare can look like here on Alabama’s Gulf Coast.
+Every post on the Reverent Coast blog is written and curated by our small editorial team — working alongside Dr. Lydia Weber to share what compassionate, eco-conscious pet aftercare can look like here on Alabama’s Gulf Coast.

 We write the way we work: quietly, honestly, and with respect for the families and veterinarians who trust us during life’s hardest moments.